-• Take sapropterin dihydrochloride powder for oral solution exactly as your doctor tells you.
-Your doctor o Be sure that you know what dose of sapropterin dihydrochloride powder your doctor prescribed and whether you should use sapropterin dihydrochloride 100 mg packets, sapropterin dihydrochloride 500 mg packets, or both types of packets to prepare your dose. o Open sapropterin dihydrochloride powder packets only when you are ready to use them.
+Take sapropterin dihydrochloride powder for oral solution exactly as your doctor tells you.
+Your doctor

+- should tell you how much sapropterin dihydrochloride powder for oral solution to take and when to take it.
+Your doctor may change your dose of sapropterin dihydrochloride powder for oral solution depending on - Take sapropterin dihydrochloride powder for oral solution 1 time each day with a meal.
+It is best to take sapropterin dihydrochloride powder for oral solution at the same time each day. - Sapropterin dihydrochloride comes as powder for oral solution.
+Be sure that you know what dose of sapropterin dihydrochloride powder your doctor prescribed and - whether you should use sapropterin dihydrochloride 100 mg packets, sapropterin dihydrochloride 500 mg packets, or both types of packets to prepare your dose.
+Open sapropterin dihydrochloride powder packets only when you are ready to use them.

-o Sapropterin dihydrochloride powder for oral solution should be dissolved in water or apple juice.
-You may also mix the powder for oral solution in a small amount of soft food, such as apple sauce or pudding before taking.
+Sapropterin dihydrochloride powder for oral solution should be dissolved in water or apple

-o See the detailed "Instructions for Use" that comes with sapropterin dihydrochloride powder for oral solution for information about the correct way to dissolve and take a dose of sapropterin dihydrochloride powder for oral solution.

-· It is not possible to know if sapropterin dihydrochloride powder for oral solution will work for you until you star taking sapropterin dihydrochloride powder for oral solution.
-Your doctor will check your blood Phe levels when you start taking sapropterin dihydrochloride powder for oral solution to see if the medicine is working.

-During treatment with sapropterin dihydrochloride powder for oral solution: o Any change you make to your diet may affect your blood Phe level.
-Follow your doctor's instructions carefully and do not make any changes to your dietary Phe intake without first talking with your doctor.
-Even if you take sapropterin dihydrochloride powder for oral solution, if your Phe blood levels are not well controlled, you can develop severe neurologic problems. o Your doctor should continue to monitor your blood Phe levels often during your treatment with sapropterin dihydrochloride powder for oral solution, to make sure that your blood Phe levels are o If you have a fever, or if you are sick, your blood Phe level may go up.
-Tell your doctor as soon as possible so they can change your dose of sapropterin dihydrochloride powder for oral solution to help keep your blood Phe levels in the desired range. • If you forget to take your dose of sapropterin dihydrochloride powder for oral solution, take it as soon as you remember that day.
-Do not take 2 doses in a day.

-• If you take too much sapropterin dihydrochloride powder for oral solution, call your doctor for advice.
+- juice.
+You may also mix the powder for oral solution in a small amount of soft food, such as apple O See the detailed "Instructions for Use" that comes with sapropterin dihydrochloride powder for oral solution for information about the correct way to dissolve and take a dose of sapropterin - dihydrochloride powder for oral solution.
+It is not possible to know if sapropterin dihydrochloride powder for oral solution will work for you until you start taking sapropterin dihydrochloride powder for oral solution.
+Your doctor will check your blood Phe levels when - you start taking sapropterin dihydrochloride powder for oral solution to see if the medicine is working.
+During treatment with sapropterin dihydrochloride powder for oral solution: Any change you make to your diet may affect your blood Phe level.
+Follow your doctor's instructions - carefully and do not make any changes to your dietary Phe intake without first talking with your doctor.
+Even if you take sapropterin dihydrochloride powder for oral solution, if your Phe blood levels are not well controlled, you can develop severe neurologic problems. - Your doctor should continue to monitor your blood Phe levels often during your treatment with sapropterin dihydrochloride powder for oral solution, to make sure that your blood Phe levels are o If you have a fever, or if you are sick, your blood Phe level may go up.
+Tell your doctor as soon as - possible so they can change your dose of sapropterin dihydrochloride powder for oral solution to help keep your blood Phe levels in the desired range.
+If you forget to take your dose of sapropterin dihydrochloride powder for oral solution, take it as soon as you - remember that day.
+Do not take 2 doses in a day. • If you take too much sapropterin dihydrochloride powder for oral solution, call your doctor for advice.

 What are the possible side effects of sapropterin dihydrochloride powder for oral solution?
-Sapropterin dihydrochloride powder for oral solution can cause serious side effects, including:

-Severe allergic reactions.
+Sapropterin dihydrochloride powder for oral solution can cause serious side effects, including: • Severe allergic reactions.
 Stop taking sapropterin dihydrochloride powder for oral solution and get medical help right away if you develop any of these symptoms of a severe allergic reaction: